 - Complete all components of the required practicum experience

-- Complete all preparation work recommended by faculty and provide a passing score exam certification practice exams (both 268 and PASL 368)
+- Complete all preparation work recommended by faculty and provide a passing score on the certification practice exams (both 268 and PASL 368)

 - Complete the SBEC online certification application